DavidPardy/ttt_v2/README.md

 		\curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enabled

+- RVM doesn't install Ruby, but gives you the ability to do so (as it is just a Ruby Version Manager).
+To install Ruby 1.9.3, type this in the terminal:

+		rvm get head && rvm reload

+- After that process finishes, type:

+		rvm install 1.9.3

-- You will also need [Git](https://code.google.com/p/git-osx-installer/downloads/list?can=3&q=&sort=-uploaded&colspec=Filename+Summary+Uploaded+Size+DownloadCount) installed.
+- If you want to do a git clone of this repository, you will need [Git](https://code.google.com/p/git-osx-installer/downloads/list?can=3&q=&sort=-uploaded&colspec=Filename+Summary+Uploaded+Size+DownloadCount) installed.
 This is a version control management system.
 Choose the top .dmg package to install.
 Follow the directions and choose the default features.

-- Now that Git and
+- Now that Git and Ruby are installed

 - To run the game, type in 'ruby start_game.rb'.
 This should bring up the board and ask for human input.